adityachintala/UAV-tracking-tank/adi_doc.md

-# Military Tank Detection and Tracking through HD videos using a UAV
+# Military Tank object Detection and Tracking using UAV

 ## Problem Statement